News outlet asks court to dismiss former Mississippi governor's defamation lawsuit

 News outlet asks court to dismiss former Mississippi governor’s defamation lawsuit

-In Mississippi Today’s first court filings since Bryant sued the outlet and its CEO in the Circuit Court of Madison County for allegedly defaming him in public comments on the misspending of $77 million of federal welfare funds, attorney Henry Laird outlined on Friday 19 legal defenses against the former governor’s claims.
+In Mississippi Today’s first legal response since Bryant sued the outlet and its CEO in the Circuit Court of Madison County on July 26 for allegedly defaming him in public comments on the misspending of $77 million of federal welfare funds, attorney Henry Laird outlined on Friday 19 legal defenses against the former governor’s claims.

 The attorney also requested that the ex-governor’s complaint be dismissed.